DeluxeOwl/chronicle/README.md

 ## TODOs & day 2

-- add migrations as sql files, `%s` in them
+- add migrations as sql files ✅
 - cqrs example
+- "as a service"
 - a "prod ready" sink with postgres, maybe with NATS
 - handling system wide constraints: like unique usernames
 - event deletion/compaction ✅